 Look for a wireless company that allows you to try out their network before you commit to a full plan.
 Here at Mint, we have a 7-Day Risk-Free Trial for just $5 that allows you test coverage before committing.
 We also back that up with a 7-day, money-back guarantee on any of our plans.

 Network speed is important to avoid slow downloads and buffering browsers, you know, that annoying spinning thing in the corner.
 Who doesn’t hate waiting for content to load?

 Do you conduct research to see what people are saying in reviews about network speed?
 Or should you look for a carrier that allows you to try before you buy?
 It is always better to try it out yourself to see what works for you.
-With Mint’s Starter Kit, you can run your own speeds by using Speedtest by Ookla, to test out our service before you commit.
+With Mint’s 7-Day Risk-Free Trial, you can run your own speeds by using Speedtest by Ookla, to test out our service before you commit.